re-mote-sensing/re-mote/RyanTyrrell19/Notes/GPS/U-BLOX___U-Center_Notes.md

 EPH (Ephemeris):
 ---
-* Display's what Ephemeris data has been downloaded, from which satetliite, and how many of the _pages_ have been downlaoded (reference to how Almanac data is downloaded and stored)
+* Display's what Ephemeris data has been downloaded, from which satetliite, and how many of the _pages_ have been downlaoded (reference to how Ephemeris data is downloaded and stored)
 ![alt-text][2]

 HUI (GPS Health, UTC and Ionosphere Parameter):
 ---
 * Data relevant to the start-up time of the GPS.
 This data is automatically updated and saved to the GPS Modules BBR (Battery-Backed RAM)
-    * UTC Parameters and Klobuchar are both needed for a Warm Start
+    * UTC Parameters and Klobuchar are both needed for a Warm Start.
+I beleive these valeus are obtaiend with the Almanac data
 ![alt-text][3]

 INI (Initial Data):
 ---
 * Data relevant to the start-up time of the GPS.
 This data is automatically updated and saved to the GPS Modules BBR (Battery-Backed RAM)
-    * Position and Time are both needed for a Warm Start
+    * Position and Time are both needed for a Warm Start.
+They are automatically saved to the BBR
 ![alt-text][4]